History

 September 12-14

-- STRFKR celebrate the 10 year anniversary of their self-titled debut album with three nights of wild sold out shows.
+- STRFKR celebrates the 10-year anniversary of their self-titled debut album with three nights of wild sold-out shows.

 September 28